RheaMimiCarillo/reading-notes/301/class-11.md

 **1. What does SQL stand for?**

+Structured Query Language.

 **2. What is a relational database?**

+A database where data that are related to each other using are stored using records and fields.

 **3. What type of structure does a relational database work with?**

+Tables.

 **4. What is a ‘schema’?**

+It's a predefined data structure to groups tables and such.

 **5. What is a NoSQL database?**

+Non-tabular databases that can store data using a variety of documents.

 **6. How does it work?**

+It works by using a JSON database

 **7. What is inside of a Mongo database?**

+Documents, key-value pairs, wide-column databases, and graph databases

 **8. Which is more flexible - SQL or MongoDB? and why.**

+MongoDB is more flexible, since we won't be limited to pre-defined schema

 **9. What is the disadvantage of a NoSQL database?**

+They may have to be manually cleaned of duplicates.

 ## Bookmark and Review